open-telemetry/opentelemetry-specification/specification/trace/api.md

 * Binary - returns the binary representation of the `TraceId` (result MUST be a 16-byte array) or `SpanId` (result MUST be an 8-byte array).

-The API should not expose details about how they are internally stored.
+The API SHOULD NOT expose details about how they are internally stored.

 ### IsValid